slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ## On mentorship

 <!--
+> *"If the professor is not capable of giving a class without preparation, don’t attend."  -- Taleb*

-+ x@dears_o_n -- You’re a man.
+-- x\@dears_o_n -- You’re a man.
 Never argue with your father.
 Shut up or walk away.
+-- x\@navalismhq] * "You need Proof of Work to get a meeting with a busy person."

-- Teach principles, not formulas.
++ Teach principles, not formulas.
 Understand, don’t memorize.
-- What do I do that is most annoying to you?
++ What do I do that is most annoying to you?
 Say thank you and don’t discuss it.
 Don’t act on it.
 JRtruust put it in your mind.
 -->

 > *"To know the road ahead, ask those coming back."